August 16, 2024

 The baroque gardens around Charlottenburg Palace can be visited for free and show off a fascinating autumnal display of colours with bright red, orange and golden leaves.
 They are considered a world renowned example of garden design, making them the perfect destination to escape from the hectic city space and for walk on a sunny day during autumn in Berlin.

 Or escape to Charlottenburg Palace itself and witness Prussia’s magnificence in one spot.
 The palace is the largest and most significant palace complex in Berlin and used to be home to Prussian kings and German emperors.
-Wander through interiors and halls whose interior is still faithful to their original times from the Baroque period to the early 20th century and marvel at luxurious suites and impressive art collections.
+Wander through interiors and halls that have maintained their original decorations from the Baroque period to the early 20th century and marvel at luxurious suites and impressive art collections.